jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2018-05-18-interview-forfeit-thee-untrue.md

 _Jeffrey: Awesome!
 That’s all I’ve got for you guys.
-Thanks so for doing this.
+Thanks so much for doing this.
 Any final words you’d like to share._

 **Mitch: It was never about fame.**